wordofwarning/wordofwarning.org/spring-summer-2012/WARN002/index.md

 url-to-buy: http://contactmcr.com/whats-on/1064-fs2012ball-and-other-funny-stories-about-cancer/booking/
 ticketprice: £8/£5
-partners: A Contact presentation in association with Word of Warning Part of Flying Solo Festival, Special Ticket offer book tickets for two Flying Solo shows for £12/8
+partners: A Contact presentation in association with Word of Warning
 ---
 ![Brian Lobel](w2Brian3.jpg)
 ####In Brief
 Unexpected, humorous and provocative story of cancer survival.
 You’ll laugh.
 You’ll cry.
 You’ll want to perform a self-exam.

+A Part of Flying Solo Festival - SPECIAL OFFER - book tickets for two Flying Solo Shows fo £12/8

 Brian Lobel will lead a CAMP LIVE ART Workshop on Thu 8 March, 10am to 4pm.
 FREE with a show ticket, booking via 0161 274 0600.